 In the next screen, select the files you want to recover and click Recover.
 Save the selected files on a location on your computer.

 Even though formatting erases all the data on a memory stick, it is still retrievable using this special tool.
 The tool performs a deep scan of the memory card, reconstructs the deleted data, and lets you save the recovered files on a location on your computer.

 It is common for people to leave toss memory cards in desk drawers, leave them in hot and humid areas such as bags, or even leave them in hot cars.
 Little do they know that a memory card's life depends a great deal on its usage and storage.
 The following are a few tips to maximize the usage of your SD card.

 While a memory stick is usable on many devices, it is not good to do so.
 If possible, use it only on one device, and if you need to use it on a different device, back it up and then format it first.

 Data stored on conventional storage devices are susceptible to destruction when it comes into contact with a magnetic field.
 Keep your storage media away from magnets and anything that produces a magnetic field.

-Dust is a big factor in any type of storage becoming ineffective.
+Dust is a big factor in any storage becoming ineffective.
 When storing the memory stick, keep it covered in a plastic container.
 The same goes for water.
 SD cards are not waterproof.
-Do not go into a swimming pool with them and avoid carrying them in the rain.
+Please do not go into a swimming pool with them and avoid carrying them in the rain.

 The CMD utility is a powerful tool that executes various functions in Windows.
 The Microsoft Website has a detailed command line reference if you want to further your knowledge on using this utility.
 The diskpart command interpreter is a great way to manipulate local drives and removable media like SD cards.
-This tool would rarely not format the SD card in CMD but in the event, it does so, you can always follow the solutions provided to troubleshoot and fix the problem.
+This tool would rarely not format the SD card in CMD, but in the event it does so, you can always follow the solutions to troubleshoot and fix the problem.